Pedestrian Attribute Recognition: A Survey: Future Research Directions

 \subsection{Further Explore the Visual Attention Mechanism}

-Visual attention has drawn more and more researcher's attention in recent years \cite{mnih2014recurrent}.
-It is still one of the most popular techniques used in nowadays and integrated with every kind of deep neural networks in many tasks.
+Visual attention has drawn more and more researchers' attention in recent years \cite{mnih2014recurrent}.
+It is still one of the most popular techniques used nowadays and is integrated with every kind of deep neural network in many tasks.
 Just as noted in \cite{mnih2014recurrent}, one important property of human perception is that one does not tend to process a whole scene in its entirety at once.
-Instead humans focus attention selectively on parts of the visual space to acquire information when and where it is needed, and combine information from different fixations over time to build up an internal representation of the scene \cite{rensink2000dynamic}, guiding future eye movements and decision making.
+Instead, humans focus attention selectively on parts of the visual space to acquire information when and where it is needed and combine information from different fixations over time to build up an internal representation of the scene \cite{rensink2000dynamic}, guiding future eye movements and decision making.
 It also substantially reduces the task complexity as the object of interest can be placed in the center of the fixation and irrelevant features of the visual environment (``clutter") outside the fixated region are naturally ignored.

-Many existing attention based pedestrian attribute recognition algorithm focus on feature or task weighting using a trainable neural network.
+Many existing attention-based pedestrian attribute recognition algorithms focus on feature or task weighting using a trainable neural network.
 Although it indeed improved the overall recognition performance, however, how to accurately and efficiently locate the attention regions is still an open research problem.
-Design novel attention mechanism or borrow from other research domains, such as NLP (natural language processing), for pedestrian attribute recognition will be an important research direction in the future.
+Designing novel attention mechanisms or borrow from other research domains, such as NLP (natural language processing), for pedestrian attribute recognition will be an important research direction in the future.